-- 1. Project overview, aims and objectives from scoping to design to training - 2.
-Problems of climate hazards in fisheries, with EW and ER experiences - 3.
-Most feasible information and communication technology (ICT) solutions - 4.
-Arrangements among stakeholders to sustain benefits after the project
+- Project overview, aims and objectives from scoping to design to training. - 2.
+Problems of climate hazards at Calliagua, with EW and ER experiences - 3.
+Most feasible information and communication technology (ICT) solutions 4.
+Arrangements at community level to sustain benefits after the project